kurdin/console-remote/README.md

 4) open logger in a separate browser: `http://console.re/project-channel-name`

-5) reload your webpage or app, you should see in logger the following `[log] my first remote log`
+5) reload your webpage or app, you should see in logger the following: `[log] my first remote log`

 ## API
 ### console.re.log()